Deep Linking Information

 Timebase

-If you are not already logged in with your unimelb credentials, the deep link may redirect you to the home page where you need to sign in through the 'Find your institution' option.
-The click on the log in 'automatically' and 'Law One' option.
+If you are not already logged in with your University of Melbourne credentials, the deep link may redirect you to the home page where you need to sign in through the 'Find your institution' option.
+Click 'log in automatically' and select 'Law One'.

 Westlaw UK